-When you first start giving gabapentin to your child, you will give them a small amount and then increase the dose bit by bit over a few days or weeks.
+When you first start giving Gabapentin to your child, you will probably give them a low dose, which may be increased bit by bit over a few days or weeks.
 This helps your child to get used to the medicine.
 Your doctor will explain what to do.

 What if my child is sick (vomits)?

-- If your child is sick less than 30 minutes after taking a dose of gabapentin, give the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Gabapentin, give them the same dose again.

-- If your child is sick more than 30 minutes after taking a dose of gabapentin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Gabapentin, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?